TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 ## Why it's important?

 When we report a bug in a project's issue tracker, we're usually interested in its fix.
-Why would we report if we don't care? **The faster bug gets fixed, the better for us**, so we can continue with our original coding goal.
+Why would we report if we don't care? **The faster the bug gets fixed, the better for us**, so we can continue with our original coding goal.
 We need [instant feedback](/blog/2020/01/13/why-is-first-instant-feedback-crucial-to-developers) to stay in the flow.

 <br>